TeachersFirst - Featured Sites: Week of Jan 29, 2017

 Grades9 to 12

 In the ClassroomThe documentaries, or the excerpts presented, are all available to stream from the site.
 While they may be too lengthy to show in their entirety during one class period, they have also been divided into clips according to themes.
 For example, Equality is part of the full video about Law and the Strategy of Nonviolence.
 This makes them more adaptable for classroom use.
 Share the videos on your interactive whiteboard or projector, or flip your class using EdPuzzle, reviewed here, and have students watch clips at home and come back to class ready to discuss.
 EdPuzzle is a great way to take sections of videos and add your own voice or add questions within the video.
-YouTube videos are viewable in EDPuzzle even if your school filters block them!
+Alternatively, you could use VideoAnt, reviewed here, where students can ask questions about the parts they where they need clarification.
 The issues raised by these Created Equal documentaries may be easily incorporated into lessons related to the Civil Rights Movement, modern U.S. history, Black History Month, or civics and government.
 Use these videos as conversation starters in the classroom.

 Grades6 to 12